So1ene/my-setup/WINDOWS.md

 - Create and download a bare bones theme from [underscores](https://underscores.me).
 Call it the name of your project.
 Don't forget to click advanced options and check `_sassify` and fill out the information.

-- Extract the file and put the theme into "project-name/wp-content/themes" folder.
-You can delete all the other default themes that come with wordpress if you want.
+- Extract the file and put it into "project-name/wp-content/themes" folder.
+You can delete all the other default themes that come with wordpress.

 - Open your web browser and go to `localhost/project-name/wp-admin` (whatever you called your folder)